Eukaryotic Cell Biology

 Advanced Research Project B

-The advanced research project is a key component of the final year of study, providing students with experience of conducting cutting-edge research in the Institute of Life Science and Centre for Nanohealth over an 9-month period.
+The advanced research project is a key component of the final year of study, providing students with experience of conducting cutting-edge research in the Institute of Life Science and Centre for Nanohealth over an extended period.
 The project will fall into one of the current medically-related research themes: Biomarkers and Genes; Microbes and Immunity; Devices.
 Students will employ a range of advanced analytical procedures to investigate a specific topic.
 In addition, they will gain experience in preparing a research proposal and presenting their data in various formats.
 Research topics will be assigned that are appropriate to a specific degree title.
 For example, a Genetics student could be assigned a project investigating gene function in an insect vector of a tropical disease, using the technique of RNA interference.